SOMA Neurodiversity Community Network

 As a collective, we:

-• Engage in ongoing dialogue and reflection to ensure our work remains responsive, inclusive, and grounded in community wisdom.
+Engage in ongoing dialogue and reflection to ensure our work remains responsive, inclusive, and grounded in the lived experiences and insights of the community.

-• Invite community members to share their experiences, needs, and goals to help shape our programming priorities and methodologies.
+Invite community members to share their experiences, needs, and goals to help shape our programming priorities and practices.

-SNCN invites you to join the network and co-create a more equitably accessible Soma with us.
+SNCN invites you to join the network and help create a more accessible, inclusive and affirming SOMA.

 Neurodiversity Concepts to Know